-Zeolite was granted development consent by the former Quirindi Shire Council (now Liverpool Plains Shire Council) in 1988 with the authorization of Development Application (DA) 27/88 for a proposed mineral extraction.
-This followed with DA 27/88 and 29/93 in 1989 and 1994 which approved the development for a zeolite mine and processing plant on site.
+Zeolite was granted development consent by the former Quirindi Shire Council (now Liverpool Plains Shire Council) in 1988 with the authorization of Development Application (DA) 18/88 for a proposed mineral extraction (PMA25).
+This was followed by DA 27/88 and 29/93 in 1989 and 1994 which approved the development of an zeolite pit (ML1356) and processing plant off site.

 In 1992 Zeolite were granted Private Mining Agreement 25, authorizing the resource activity of open cut mining zeolite for the title owner within a 2-hectare boundary.
-This later transitioned into a 10-year Mining Lease (ML) in 1994, ML 1356 which encompasses an area of 96.6 hectares (ha).
-In 2004, this ML was renewed for a further 21-year term, adding the ML 1356 Conditions.
+This later transitioned into a 10-year Mining Lease (ML) in 1994, ML1356 which encompasses an area of 96.6 hectares (ha).
+In 2004, this ML was renewed for a further 21-year term, adding the ML1356 Conditions.
 The Environment Operations Act was implemented in 1997.
 This required Zeolite to acquire an Environmental Protections Licence (EPL) to cover their consents and set out conditions relating to pollution prevention and monitoring.
 They were granted EPL 6378 in 1999 which allowed for the mining of between 0-30,000 Tonnes of zeolite material annually.

 Since the commencement of exploration activities in 1988, subsequent small scale mining campaigns have produced between 2,000 and 6,000 tonnes of zeolite a year.
-Since 2018, production was increase to up to 15,000 tonnes (T) of zeolite per annum, due to increasing demands.
+Since 2018, production was increased to up to 15,000 tonnes (T) of zeolite per annum, due to increasing demands.